macgyver13/app-tester/output/blindbit_desktop/sections/sending.md

 **Note:**
-> Currently blindbit-desktop does not support coin selection or Human Readable Names (HRN) addresses at this time
+> Currently blindbit-desktop does not support coin selection or Human Readable Names (HRN) addresses
 >
 > Fee rate will be increased to spend remaining UTXO to avoid dust
 >